 IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS?

 Monitoring/Reporting Violations:

-During 2013, our system was in compliance with most applicable State drinking water operating requirements.
-We did, however, have a monitoring/reporting violation in that a Disinfection By-Products sampling was not performed in a required scheduled time period and was not reported to the Erie County Health Department in a timely manner, a violation of Part 5, 501.51 of the NY State Sanitary Code.
+During 2016, our system was in compliance with most applicable State drinking water operating requirements.
+We did, however, have a monitoring/reporting violation in that we had a late submittal of the December 2016 operations reports for WD#1, WD#7, and WD#235.
+The reports were not reported to the Erie County Health Department in a timely manner, a violation of Part 5, 501.51 of the NY State Sanitary Code.